 José Daniel Ferrer García, a political activist and opposition leader, in prison since July 2021 when he was also subjected to enforced disappearance, was held incommunicado while his health declined.
-At the end of the year, he was still deprived of his liberty.1 relation to their lawful activities.
+At the end of the year, he was still deprived of his liberty.

+Police commonly issued summons for journalists and activists to be interrogated in relation to their lawful activities.
 In May, reporter Yeris Curbelo Aguilera was interrogated by state security forces after covering the protests in Caimanera municipality.